 In most golfing communities today, the general consensus is that GSPro is the best software to use for golf simulators.
 Why?

-• it’s considerably more affordable than comparable simulator software solutions
+- it’s more affordable than comparable simulator software solutions

-It’s currently compatible with Uneekor and FlightScope launch monitors, but we expect more integrations to be added over time.
+It’s currently compatible with Uneekor, FlightScope, Foresight Sports, and Full Swing launch monitors.
 They also offer an OpenAPI interface that tech-savvy users can use to unofficially integrate the software with other systems such as SkyTrak.

 Course Selection